Clyde (Dumfries and Galloway) Community Fund

 Who can apply?

-Groups and organisations working to benefit people in any of the four communities can apply.
+Groups and organisations working to benefit people in any of the twelve communities can apply.
 Your group/organisation must meet our standard eligibility criteria.
-You don’t need to be registered charity to apply.
+You don’t need to be a registered charity to apply.

 What can’t be funded?